dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

   }
 }
 ```
-When using the _Guardian of the Namespace_, then no need to specify the namespace in the GraphQL mutation, as they can only export within their own namespace:
+When using the _Guardian of the Namespace_, there's no need to specify the namespace in the GraphQL mutation, as they can only export within their own namespace:

 ```graphql
 mutation {